 COVID -19 - What are the expectations if I am sharing the care of my child/children during Level 4?

-The directive that New Zealand will enter level 4 has caused some concern for parents that share the care of their children.
+New Zealand entering into level 4 caused some concern for parents that share the care of their children.
 Understandably children are precious and are to be protected.
-As Family Law Specialists, our inboxes were full yesterday with parents threatening that children would be kept in the one home for the entire 4 week period and not handed over for any usual contact with the other parent.
+As Family Law Specialists, our inboxes have been full with parents threatening that children would be kept in the one home for the entire 4 week period and not handed over for any usual contact with the other parent.
 We are urging parents not to use the current situation as a self-serving tool and to put their children first.
 Look at your situation, and if any actual risk is posed to your child/children by moving between the homes.

 Thankfully we have had the Principal Family Court Judge address this issue in a very timely manner and provide clarification.
 In essence you should carry on the usual shared care regime if you can and if it is safe.
 This will of course vary in all circumstances and if you are unsure please contact our Relationships Team for further advice.
 Although our physical offices are closed we are all working remotely and here to continue to provide advice.